The Gratitude Ripple

 Teams under pressure stop seeing each other.
 The work accelerates.
 The coordination tightens.
 The people doing it become invisible to each other.

-The Gratitude Ripple interrupts that pattern.
+The Gratitude Ripple interrupts the everyday pattern.
 Not by adding a meeting.
 By adding a moment.

 When someone names what a colleague did, two things happen.
 The person thanked feels seen.
 The person thanking practises noticing.
 Both shift the team's attention from what is broken to what is working.